Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Introduction

-To overcome those limitations, our work proposes a model predictive control (MPC)-based non-myopic trajectory planner for mobile target tracking in cluttered environments.
-The proposed framework systematically considers limited FOV, obstacle occlusion, and state uncertainty during tracking, which is less investigated in current literature.
+This work proposes a model predictive control (MPC)-based non-myopic trajectory planner for mobile target tracking in cluttered environments.
+The proposed framework systematically considers limited FOV, and obstacle occlusion under a BSP framework to address state uncertainty.
 The main contributions can be summarized as follows: \begin{itemize} \item We propose the concept of \textit{belief-space probability of detection} (BPOD) that depends on both robot and target belief states to function as a measure of predicted visibility.
-We then develop an Extended Kalman Filter (EKF) variant that incorporates BPOD into target state prediction to take into account stochastic visibility in the MPC predictive horizon, which overcomes the deficiency of MAP estimation. \item We present a unified representation for both the BPOD and the collision risk as the \textit{probabilities of stochastic SDF satisfaction} (PoSSDF) via the use of signed distance functions (SDFs), and develop a paradigm to efficiently calculate the PoSSDFs by linearizing the SDF around the mean values of robot and target distributions. \item We propose a real-time trajectory planner for visibility-aware target tracking in cluttered environments based on sequential convex programming (SCP).
+We then develop an Extended Kalman Filter (EKF) variant that incorporates BPOD into target state prediction to take into account stochastic visibility in the MPC predictive horizon, which overcomes the deficiency of MAP estimation. \item We present a unified representation for both the BPOD and the collision risk as the \textit{probabilities of stochastic SDF satisfaction} (PoSSDF) via the use of signed distance functions (SDFs), and develop a paradigm to efficiently calculate the PoSSDFs. \item We propose a real-time trajectory planner for visibility-aware target tracking in cluttered environments based on sequential convex programming (SCP).
 In particular, we propose a two-stage strategy for calculating SDF in SCP to accelerate the planner, reaching a computational speed of $10Hz$.
-Simulations and real-world experiments demonstrate that our method enables the robot to track a moving target in cluttered environments at high success rates and visible rates. \end{itemize}
+Simulations with benchmark comparisons and real-world experiments demonstrate that our method enables the robot to track a moving target in cluttered environments at high success rates and visible rates, even under high system uncertainty. \end{itemize}

-The remainder of the article is organized as follows. \cref{sec2} formulates the target tracking problem. \cref{sec3} defines BPOD and proposes a variant of EKF covariance update formulation to tackle uncertain visibility in the predictive horizon. \cref{sec4} approximates BPOD and collision risk by SDF linearization and proposes an SCP framework with the two-stage strategy for online trajectory planning.
-Simulations and real-world experiments are presented in \cref{sec5,sec6}, respectively. \cref{sec7} presents conclusions and future outlooks.
+The remainder of the article is organized as follows. \cref{sec2} formulates the target tracking problem. \cref{sec3} defines BPOD and proposes a variant of EKF covariance update formulation. \cref{sec4} approximates BPOD and collision risk by SDF linearization and proposes an SCP framework with a two-stage strategy for online trajectory planning.
+Simulations and real-world experiments are presented in \cref{sec5,sec6}, respectively. \cref{sec7} presents conclusions and future works.